Plot distribution and histogram overlay

 By default NA values are ignored, and the distributions represent non-NA values.

-Colors can be controlled using the parameter col
+Colors can be controlled using the parameter col, but can

 See also